trinker/topicmodels_learning/README.md

 -   Roberts, M., Stewart, B., Tingley, D. (n.d.). [stm: R Package for Structural Topic Models](/articles/Robertsnd.pdf), 1-49.
 -   Sievert, C. & Shirley, K. E. (2014a).
-[LDAvis: A Method for Visualizing and Interpreting Topics.](Sievert2014a.pdf) *Proceedings of the Workshop on Interactive Language Learning, Visualization, and Interfaces* 63-70.
+[LDAvis: A Method for Visualizing and Interpreting Topics.](/articles/Sievert2014a.pdf) in *Proceedings of the Workshop on Interactive Language Learning, Visualization, and Interfaces* 63-70.
 -   Steyvers, M. & Griffiths, T. (2007).
 [Probabilistic topic
     models](/articles/Steyvers2007.pdf).
 In T. Landauer, D McNamara, S.
     Dennis, and W. Kintsch (eds), *Latent Semantic Analysis: A Road to